User Research Online

 User Research is best performed within the proximity of real users because you get to see the behaviours and emotions away from the screen.

-When there is a lockdown or you cannot get to users physically, how can you perform User Research?
+When you cannot get to users physically, how can you perform User Research?

 Fortunately there are ways around this and although these methods and tools are all online, you will have to accept that workshops and sessions will not have that human interaction element.
 Some things will be lost but you have to make the most of what you can.